Taylor Walls Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 15th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Phillies' 4.12 team ERA ranks 14th among all MLB pitching staffs.

+- Walker (9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched) aims for his 10th victory when he makes the start for the Phillies, his 18th of the season.

-- His most recent time out was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance was on Friday against the Chicago Cubs, when the righty went six innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.